ugcs/positiondata/README.md

 For development purposes, unit tests can be run using the following scripts:

 - `test_units.sh`: A script for quick testing, which runs unit tests directly.
+To make script consitently running accross Windows and Linux environments use Linux styled line endings for the file.
+In VS Code "LF" for end of line sequence.
 - `test_units_all_env.sh`: This script runs tests across all supported Python versions in Docker containers, ensuring compatibility and robustness.

+### Releasing the Package

+To release a new version of the package, use the `release.sh` script.
+This script automates the process of testing, building, tagging, and publishing the package to PyPI.

 ### Building and Publishing the Package

 - To build the package locally, use the `build.sh` script.
 - To publish the package to PyPI, use the `publish.sh` script.
 Before publishing, ensure that the `PYPI_TOKEN` environment variable is set to the correct value.
 - The `release.sh` script utilizes these two scripts as part of the release workflow.

-### Releasing the Package

-To release a new version of the package, use the `release.sh` script.
-This script automates the process of testing, building, tagging, and publishing the package to PyPI.

 ### Testing the PyPI Package